sleepingkingstudios/cuprum-rails/README.md

 - For a successful `#create` result, serializes the result value with a status of `201 Created`.
 - For a failed result with an `AlreadyExists` error, serializes the error with a status of `422 Unprocessable Entity`.
 - For a failed result with a `FailedValidation` error, serializes the error with a status of `422 Unprocessable Entity`.
-- For a failed result with a `MissingParameters` error, serializes the error with a status of `400 Bad Request`.
+- For a failed result with an `InvalidParameters` error, serializes the error with a status of `400 Bad Request`.
 - For a failed result with a `NotFound` error, serializes the error with a status of `404 Not Found`.

 <a id="responses"></a>